-We have previously audited the Japanese American Citizens League's 2012 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated January 21, 2014.
-In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2012 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited Japanese American Citizens League's 2015 financial statements, and our report dated August 15, 2016 expressed an unmodified opinion on those audited financial statements.
+In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2015, is consistent, in all material respects, with the audited financial statements from which it has been derived.

-Armanino^{LLP}
+$Armanino^{LLP} \\$

-San Francisco, California
+San Ramon, California

-ARMANINO LLP
+amanino LLP